Run Chainhook as a Service using Stacks

 chainhook predicates new print_event_2.json --stacks

-A JSON file print_event_2.json
+A JSON file print_event_2.json is generated.

 {